mikegeyser/sacred-heart-walking-tour/data/022/poi-022-card-003.md

 This entrance to the swimming pool is still in existence at Sacred Heart College though its position has since moved and its structure adapted; the building of the Macartin Centre alongside the swimming pool area meant that the entrance to the pool shifted westwards.
 You will notice the same gate from the 1930s has been incorporated into an adapted gateway to the swimming pool today.

 The Macartin Centre and Memorial Chapel were constructed on this same garden area that could hold thousands of people at the Corpus Christi festival.
 When the Memorial Chapel was built this area became a landscaped lawn shaded by trees serving as a meditational space.
 In 1969, the College Library was added.
-This is the extension which you can see coming off the cloistered walk way to the Chapel and contains foundation phase classrooms today.
+This is the extension that comes off the cloistered walk way to the Chapel and contains Foundation Phase classrooms today.